My Automated Content Pipeline

 Draft Blog Post

-•Long-form blog post tied to the week's content theme
+•Long-form blog post tied to the week's content theme, at the existing McKinsey-level depth

 Draft + Schedule Newsletter